 1) They offer a much higher amount of portability and maneuverability versus traditional types of vacuums.
 They can literally go anywhere that you can.

-2) They can get all sorts of hard-to-reach places clean, to give your entire house a cleaner, more allergy-friendly place.
-For example, you can vacuum the stairs more easily, reach difficult corners, clean your upholstery, and even get high up corners when using a long-handled attachment… WITHOUT trying to lift your heavy traditional vacuum up.
+2) They can get all sorts of hard-to-reach places clean, which results in your entire house becoming a cleaner, more allergy-friendly place.
+For example, you can vacuum the stairs more easily, reach difficult corners, clean your upholstery, and even get high up corners when using a long-handled attachment.
+And all of this without trying to lift your heavy traditional vacuum up.

 3) There is no pulling a canister behind you, which doesn’t just make vacuuming difficult, but is also generally annoying and frustrating.

 4) These specialty vacuums typically come with much longer cords than traditional varieties, which means you can go further without having to find a new outlet to plug into.

 5) They are ideal for individuals who live in small apartments, as they do not take up as much storage space when not in use.

 6) On the other hand, they are perfect for large houses because your movement is less restricted.
 This means you can get the entire house cleaned in record timing, and save a little “me” time to do something else that you’d rather be doing.

 They also make a backpack blower found here for outside use that blows air out instead of a vacuum, which you can use when doing yard and leaf cleanup.
 If you want more power for leaf and other debris removal, this type of portable leaf cleaner would work well.